Dreamer (2005 film): Plot

-This incident begins to cement the newly forming bond between father and daughter.
-They realize that Soñador is very fast and decide to race her.
-Unfortunately, after the race she is claimed, and Cale is angry at her father for entering the horse in a claiming race.
+The family decides to race Sonya, but she is claimed after the race, and Cale becomes angry at her father for entering the horse in a claiming race.
 At a parent-teacher night at school, Ben reads a story that Cale wrote about a king and his horse, and he realizes how much their family needs Soñador.
 He buys her back with money from his father.
 Cale decides to race Soñador in the Breeders’ Cup Classic, with Manny, Ben's colleague, as the jockey.
-They start training together and manage to get a wealthy sponsor.
+They start training and get a wealthy sponsor.

-On the day of the race, Ben notices Sonya's leg is warm and contemplates not racing her, scared that she may get injured again.
-This time however, Sonya refuses to go back in the stall.
-Manny and Sonya enter the race and eventually win.
+On the day of the race, Ben notices that Sonya's leg is warm and contemplates not racing her, fearing that she might get injured again.
+However, Sonya refuses to go back in the stall.
+Manny and Sonya enter the race and win.